OVHcloud Data Processing Agreement

 - Deletion and Retrieval of Service Data.
 Before the effective date of the expiration or termination of the Agreement, Customer may retrieve a copy of Service Data and, if Customer elects so, delete Service Data from the OVHcloud Services.
 For fifteen (15) calendar days following the effective date of the expiration or termination of the Agreement, OVHcloud will enable Customer to retrieve Service Data from OVHcloud's systems, at no additional cost to Customer, provided that (i) prior to the effective date of the expiration or termination of the Agreement Term Customer notifies OVHcloud via email (directed to email@example.com) that Customer elects to retrieve the data, and (ii) Customer is in compliance with the Agreement.
 If Customer does not elect to retrieve Service Data in accordance with the foregoing, OVHcloud is hereby instructed to delete the Service Data promptly upon expiration or termination of the Agreement, unless the applicable law requires storage.
 If OVHcloud is unable to delete Service Data for technical or other reasons, OVHcloud will apply measures to ensure that Service Data is blocked from any further Processing.

 - Third Party Requests for Service Data.
-If OVHcloud receives a request from Data Subjects to exercise their rights with respect to the Service Data (including the right of access, right to rectification, restriction of Processing, erasure, data portability, object to the Processing, or the right not to be subject to an automated individual decision making), or a Data Subject complaint or request from a competent authority in relation to the Service Data, OVHcloud, to the extent legally permitted, will redirect the third party to the Customer and Customer will be responsible for responding to any such request.
+If OVHcloud receives a request from Data Subjects to exercise their rights with respect to the Service Data (including, but not limited to, the right of access, right to rectification, restriction of Processing, erasure, data portability, object to the Processing, or the right not to be subject to an automated individual decision making), or a Data Subject complaint or request from a competent authority in relation to the Service Data, OVHcloud, to the extent legally permitted, will redirect the third party to the Customer and Customer will be responsible for responding to any such request.
 OVHcloud will not respond independently to such requests and will provide reasonable assistance to Customer so that Customer can make the information available to the third party.
 If OVHcloud is required to respond to a court order, warrant, audit or agency action and that occurrence demands that OVHcloud discloses Service Data, OVHcloud will promptly notify Customer in advance and provide Customer with a copy of the demand unless legally prohibited from doing so by applicable law.
 To the extent that OVHcloud incurs any additional costs associated with third party requests, Customer will reimburse OVHcloud its time and expenses.

 The obligations herein shall not apply to incidents that are caused by Customer or Customer’s Users.